Photography and the Macro Lens

 I have had the chance to see how the leg of a walking stick fits into its body and how some of their legs look like blades of grass.
 I saw the microscopic droplets of water on the back of a cricket and lady bug.
 I camped out in front of a pond trying to capture a photo of a chubby dragon fly.
 I got one, semi decent shot.
 Too blurry to print or show in a photo contest or my website but I kept it anyway.
 When I saw this dragonfly's face it was cartoon like and looked like it was smiling.

-I haven't mastered this lens but someday I will, for now I like find places where I can see things I never saw before.
+I haven't mastered this lens, but someday I will.
+Now I like find places where I can see things I never saw before.